wissem01chiha/ALPR/README.md

 ### Description
-LPDR (License Plate Detection and Registration) is an automated application designed to identify and register car license plates within parking areas.
+ALPR (Automated License Plate Detection and Registration) is an automated application designed to identify and register car license plates within parking areas.

  The primary function of LPDR involves the detection of license plates, which are subsequently recorded for billing purposes.
 This application employs a multi-stage approach, utilizing both video and image processing techniques, to accurately extract